darshanDevrai/brahmandDB-docs/src/content/docs/introduction/graph_data_modelling.md

             Columns: (from, to, props...)
             e.g (1, 3, props...)
 ```
+Work is underway on edge indexes using materialized views and bitmaps to improve both storage efficiency and traversal performance.
 ```json
 Edge-Index: AggregatingMergeTree table for adjacency list.
             One for each direction.